 Risks of Taking a Tenant to Court

 There are advantages to suing your tenant, but a landlord must also understand the risks involved.
 There is no guarantee of victory and you could trigger a counterclaim from your tenant.

 - You Could Lose: Filing a lawsuit is not a guarantee that you will win the lawsuit.
 You could spend your time, energy and money going to court and still lose.

 - Could Win, But Never See the Money: You could be awarded the money owed to you by the court, but you may never actually collect this money.
 Although the tenant will now have a judgment against them, you could be trying to chase the tenant down for years to collect the money you are owed.

 - Cost: Whether you win or lose, there will still be costs involved with going to court.
 You will have to pay a court fee just to file your case.
-This fee is usually small, somewhere between $25 and $50.
+This fee varies widely by jurisdiction.
 Depending on the nature of your case, you may also have to hire an attorney to represent you, which can get very expensive very quickly.

 - Tenant Could Countersue: By initiating a lawsuit, you could anger your tenant, leading them to countersue.
 You could wind up losing the lawsuit and then have to pay even more money to the tenant in damages and attorney’s fees.